-Participants of this study were 18 Grade 6 pupils of which ten are girls and eight are boys.
-They were purposively selected from the NPS, NTCPS, and NTTPS in Penang, Malaysia.
-The three selected schools have evident similarities such as training received by the teachers, curricular offerings, physical and learning facilities available in the schools, and administrative structure.
+Participants of this study were 18 Grade 6 pupils of which 10 are girls and eight are boys.
+They were purposively selected from the NPS, NTCPS and NTTPS in Pulau Pinang, Malaysia.
+The three selected schools have evident similarities such as training received by the teachers, curricular offerings, physical and learning facilities available in the schools and administrative structure.

-In qualitative studies, purposive sampling is widely employed for purposes of identifying and selecting the participants who can provide rich-information cases that can provide insight on the phenomenon of interest (Palinkas et al. 2015; Tongco 2007).
+In qualitative studies, purposive sampling is widely employed for the purpose of identifying and selecting the participants who can provide rich-information cases that can provide insight into the phenomenon of interest (Palinkas et al. 2015; Tongco 2007).
 Furthermore, pre-determined inclusion and exclusion criteria were identified by the researchers to carefully select participants who can provide rich information needed for the study (Robinson 2014).
-Grade 6 pupils were chosen over pupils from other grades levels because they have already developed a full grasp of six years of primary school life, have had attended co- and extracurricular activities, and have had experienced or had observed others achieve academic excellence awards at the highest level of their primary schooling.
+Grade 6 pupils were chosen over pupils from other grade levels because they have already developed a full grasp of six years of primary school life, have attended co- and extra-curricular activities, and have had experience or had observed others achieve academic excellence awards at the highest level of their primary schooling.
 Moreover, pupils who excel academically can communicate and express their ideas well, and have better self-confidence in answering interviews.
 Hence, they volunteered to take part in the study.
 Low-performing students were initially considered as participants of the study as they could equally provide different perspectives.
 However, they were not willing to take part in the study.
-The selection of the participants was based on the pre-determined criterion: (1) recommendation of the school principal, (2) informed consent from the parents, and (3) the pupils' willingness to take part in the study (Creswell 2012).
+The selection of the participants was based on the pre-determined criteria: (1) recommendation of the school principal, (2) informed consent from the parents, and (3) the pupils' willingness to take part in the study (Creswell 2012).

-The identities of the pupil-participants were maintained confidential by providing pseudonyms and indicated as follows: N, R, J, K, A, (from NPS) and P; C, D, H, C1, X (from NTCPS), and Y; and Sr, Ka, De, Th, Si, and Sv (from NTTPS).
-Recruitment of participants stopped when data saturation had been reached (Francis et al. 2010).
+The identities of the pupil-participants were maintained as confidential by providing pseudonyms and indicated as follows: N, R, J, K, A (from NPS); P C, D, H, CI, X (from NTCPS); and Y, Sr, Ka, De, Th, Si, Sv (from NTTPS).
+Recruitment of participants stopped when data saturation was reached (Francis et al. 2010).